husseinkhalaf066336/PDS-App-Patient-And-Doctor-Services-/README.md

 - Provide security and confidentiality for files
 - Multilingual: Arabic and English
 - Speed in response
-- Send Notificationtoes to Users
+- Send Notifications to Users
 - Attractive graphics

 ## Android Architecture Components: